Climate change

 Australia works closely with international partners to address the impacts of climate change and supports full, equal, and diverse participation and leadership in international climate processes.
 We continue to recognise the unique contributions of Indigenous Peoples, women and girls, persons with disabilities, and youth in climate change action.

-Australia continues working with Pacific Island Countries in bidding to host COP31 in 2026, to accelerate global climate action and to bring profile to the climate impacts in our region.
+Australia continues to work with Pacific island Countries in bidding to host COP31 in 2026 to accelerate global climate action and to bring profile to the climate impacts in our region.

 We work with the Department of Climate Change, Energy, the Environment and Water to negotiate and meet Australia’s obligations under the Paris Agreement.